Our 2013-14 Institute Fellows. Pictured left-to-right: Jesse Damiani, Patricia Grace King,

 Poets and fiction writers who have completed or will have completed an MFA or a PhD in creative writing by August 15th of the fellowship year are eligible to apply for a Wisconsin Institute poetry or fiction fellowship, provided they have not yet published more than one full-length book of poetry, fiction, creative nonfiction, or other creative work by the extended March 3 application deadline.
 Details and frequently asked questions regarding these fellowships can be found on the fellowship applications page of this website.
 The HEAF is the only Institute fellowship for which graduates of the UW MFA program are eligible to apply.

 The Halls Emerging

 The Halls Emerging Artist Fellowship (the HEAF) is awarded to a graduate from the University of Wisconsin-Madison's Creative Writing MFA program who has either published one book of fiction, poetry or other creative work, or who has not yet published a book in any of those genres.
 Poets and fiction writers will be eligible for the HEAF in alternating years.
-In February 2013 we will be considering HEAF applications from poets only.
-We will consider fiction applications in February 2014.
+In February 2014 we will be considering HEAF applications from fiction-writers only.
+We will consider poetry applications in February 2015.

 The recipient of the HEAF will be determined by an outside judge.
 The name of this judge will be withheld until the HEAF has been announced.
 Applications should arrive during the month of February.
 Details and frequently asked questions regarding these fellowships can be found on the fellowship applications page of this website.
 The Institute may decline to give the HEAF award in any year it deems appropriate.